 And in October 2020 we had a second round with Dr Mohammed:

 The following 4 Camels have been helped:

 Abdèn (born 2014) – Hindi (born 2010) – little Dalèl (born 2015) – Asfur (born 1994)

 The 2nd testicle of Gheleis unfortunately couldn’t be reached, just like on the first round.
 The testicle was too deep in the abdomen.

 The costs per castration round are in the order of €1000 in total.

 This depends on how many camels participate and on the prices and exchange rate at the time of the procedure.

-For example, the prices will be different in 2019 than they were in 2016.
+For example, the prices were different in 2020 than they were in 2016.